28 January 2025

 1. Maintain good personal hygiene

-• Perform hand hygiene frequently, wash hands thoroughly especially before handling food or eating, and after using the toilet or handling vomitus or faecal matter.
+- Perform hand hygiene frequently, especially before handling food or eating, and after using the toilet or handling vomitus or faecal matter.
 Wash hands with liquid soap and water, and rub for at least 20 seconds.
 Then rinse with water and dry with a disposable paper towel or hand dryer.
-If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub may be considered.
+As alcohol does not effectively kill HEV, alcohol-based handrub should not substitute hand hygiene with liquid soap and water.

 2. Maintain good food hygiene

-• Cook the shellfish and offal (such as pig liver) in boiling water for a relatively long period of time, say three to five minutes, to ensure that it is thoroughly cooked.
+- Cook the shellfish and offal (such as pig liver) in boiling water for at least three to five minutes, to ensure that it is thoroughly cooked.

 * Please visit the website of Centre for Food Safety for more information on food safety.